7 Keys to Help Employees Navigate Change in Uncertain Times

-Change is almost the only certain thing in businesses today.
-So HR pros need to continually help employees navigate change.
+Change is about the only certain thing in the workplace today.
+So HR pros need to help employees navigate change year-round.

 The best way to lead through change: Build an action place that preserves your culture and makes way for progress.

-Here’s a seven-step plan to help managers and employees navigate change.
-Keep it as a guideline, and tweak it with each unique change you and your people face:
+Here’s a seven-step plan to help your people navigate change.
+Keep it as a guideline, and tweak it with each unique change your organization faces:

 Clearly define objectives and how the company and its leaders will support employees throughout the change.